Hijack '93: Plot

-Four boys: Skipper, Eruku, Owiwi, and Iku drive to the airport and board a Nigerian airways Boeing 747.
+Four teenage boys, Skipper, Eruku, Owiwi, and Iku, drive to the airport and board a Nigerian airways Boeing 747.
 The aircraft pilots are Captains Ambrose and Odion, and it is scheduled to depart from Lagos to Abuja on 25 October 1993.
-Shortly after takeoff, the four armed teenagers take control of the aircraft announcing that they are members of MAD (Movement for the Actualization of Democracy).
-They demand that the pilots changes location to Frankfurt in Germany.
+Shortly after takeoff, the four armed teenagers take control of the aircraft, announcing that they are members of MAD (Movement for the Actualization of Democracy).
+They demand that the pilots change location to Frankfurt in Germany.
 As passengers panic, the group reveals their intention saying that they want the resignation of Sani Abacha, the Defence Minister of Nigeria.

-The aircraft eventually lands in Niamey because of low fuel, but has caught news and international media.
+The aircraft eventually lands in Niamey because of low fuel, but the hijacking has caught the attention of local news and international media.
 The Nigerian authorities begin a rescue operation.
 Owiwi is angry that the plane lands in Niger and he threatens to kill one of the passengers in order to show it.
 Captain Kenneth Dokunbo, commander of the special forces, takes charge.
-He and others discover Lee Zhang, the son of the Chinese Ambassador to Nigeria on the plane.
+He and others discover Lee Zhang, the son of the Chinese Ambassador to Nigeria, on the plane.
 He realizes that a rescue mission would potentially subdue the hijackers, but they cannot risk the life of Rong Yiren, the vice president of China.
 The hijackers release women and children and indicate that they would surrender if their demands are met.